 Nature and Human Values: A Student Guide (second edition).
 Co-authored with Cortney

 Holles and Shira Richman.
 Plymouth: Hayden-McNeil Publishing, 2012.

 A Student’s Guide to Nature and Human Values.
 Co-authored with Cortney Holles and Shira Richman.
 Plymouth: Hayden-McNeil Publishing, 2010.

-Make Waves: Water in Contemporary Literature and Film (under contract with University of Nevada Press, forthcoming in 2018).
+Make Waves: Water in Contemporary Literature and Film, University of Nevada Press, 2019.